Twisted orbifold Gromov-Witten invariants: Applications to the GW theory of

 where we think of $\mathcal{L}_\ix $ as a product of $m$ copies of $\mathcal{L}_X$ and each operator $\Box_j$ acts on the copy corresponding to the sector labeled by $g^j$.
 Let $[kj/m]$ denote the greatest integer less than $kj/m$.
-The operators are Euler-MacLaurin expansions of the products:
+The operators in the statement are Euler-MacLaurin expansions of the products: